kdm2k6/LWotC-Squads-For-Controllers/LWotC Squads For Controllers/ReadMe.txt

 // ======================= 8 =========================
 FILE : UISquadIconSelectionScreen
 DESCRIPTION : Makes use of BelowScreen, which is a screen of type UIPersonnel_SquadBarracks.
 Basically, same issue as #1.
-STATUS : SOLVED IN NEW CLASS UISquadIconSelectionScreen_ForControllers.
+STATUS : SOLVED IN NEW CLASS "UISquadIconSelectionScreen_ForControllers".

 // ======================= 9 =========================
 FILE : X2EventListener_Soldiers
 FUNCTION : OnOverridePersonnelStatus()
-DESCRIPTION : The event hook, OverridePersonnelStatus, triggers a call to OnOverridePersonnelStatus(); however, the event hook is never triggered.
+DESCRIPTION : The event OverridePersonnelStatus calls OnOverridePersonnelStatus(); however, this particular event is never triggered.
-STATUS : SOLVED SINCE EVENT NEVER TRIGGERED.
+STATUS : EVENT IS NEVER TRIGGERED - MIGHT WANT TO UPDATE IT ANYWAYS.

 // ======================= 10 =========================
 FILE : XComGameState_LWSquadManager